multiplexcuriosus/spice_up_coordinator/README.md

 * Source it with `source /path/to/new/virtual/environment/bin/activate `
 * Install requirements file with `pip install requirements.txt`
 ### OPC
-1. Git clone the following repos into the opc catkin_ws/src:
-* foundation_pose_ros: `git clone https://github.com/multiplexcuriosus/foundationpose_ros.git`
-* spice_selection_gui: `git clone https://github.com/multiplexcuriosus/spice_selection_gui.git`
-2. Go to [here](https://bitbucket.org/leggedrobotics/anymal_rsl/wiki/Simulation%20PC%20and%20OPC%20Setup%20-%20Release%20%2223.04%22) and do: Setup release: Steps 1-2.5.2 (not sure if necessary)
-3. Go to [here](https://bitbucket.org/leggedrobotics/alma_rsl/src/main/) and do everything up to step 3.1 (for step 3.1, use sim) (this step I mainly do to create the catkin_ws, probably a huge overkill).
+Install foundationpose:
-4. Install conda or mamba
+1. Install conda or mamba
-5. Choose an appropriate location to store the leggedrobotics foundationpose fork and clone it with `git clone https://github.com/leggedrobotics/FoundationPose.git`
+2. Choose an appropriate location to store the leggedrobotics foundationpose fork and clone it with `git clone https://github.com/leggedrobotics/FoundationPose.git`
-6. cd into the Foundationpose directory
+3. cd into the Foundationpose directory
-7. Follow the instructions [here](https://github.com/leggedrobotics/foundation_pose_ros) to setup the leggedrobotics foundationpose ros wrapper.
+4. Follow the instructions [here](https://github.com/leggedrobotics/foundation_pose_ros) to setup the leggedrobotics foundationpose ros wrapper.
 For your convenience, the steps are copied (and where possible shortened & commented) here:

 ```
 # create conda environment
 conda create -n foundationpose python=3.9